Theory and applications of linearized multivariate skew polynomials: Main definitions and the natural evaluation maps

-We now turn to linearized (multivariate) skew polynomials.
+We now turn to linearized (multivariate skew) polynomials.
 The idea is to turn skew polynomials into linear maps by giving an alternative evaluation map.
-Remarkably, both evaluation maps are related by a simple formula involving the conjugacy relation (Theorem \ref{theorem evaluation of skew as operator}), which was proven in a more general form for the univariate case in \cite[Theorem 2.8]{leroy-pol} (see also \cite[Lemma 24]{linearizedRS}).
-However, one major difference arises in the multivariate case.
-On the one hand, skew polynomials are evaluated on an $ n $-dimensional affine point over $ \mathbb{F} $.
-On the other hand, for each representative of a conjugacy class (see Definition \ref{def conjugacy}), linearized skew polynomials are evaluated on an element of the division ring $ \mathbb{F} $.
+Observe that, whereas skew polynomials are evaluated on points in $ \mathbb{F}^n $, linearized skew polynomials are evaluated on elements in $ \mathbb{F} $.